dewski/cmd-enter/README.md

 ## Contributing

-Say for example reddit.com is giving you issues and you want to use cmd-enter to submit comments, just create a reddit.js.com file and add the JavaScript required to submit comments (example below). jQuery is available from dotjs regardless if the target site has it or not.
+If reddit.com is giving you a bad time and not letting you use cmd-enter to submit comments, just create a reddit.js.com file and add the JavaScript required to submit comments (example below). jQuery is available from dotjs regardless if the target site has it or not.
+Some sites may require multiple event listeners if they format their textareas differently throughout their site.

-Here is an example file:
+Here is an example of adding cmd-enter to reddit.com:

 ```js
 $(document).on('keydown', '.usertext-edit textarea', function(e) {